txstc55/dancing-without-stars/README.md

 Choreographer needs to send the steps one by one to the server in the following format:
 `<num_of_moves> <move1_start_x> <move1_start_y> <move1_end_x> <move1_end_y> ... <moveK_start_x> <moveK_start_y> <moveK_end_x> <moveK_end_y>`

 Choreographer needs to send a flag `DONE` to the server when all the steps are sent.
+The last step for Choreographer is to send all the lines to the server in the following format:
+`line1_start_x line1_start_y line1_end_x line1_end_y ...`

+The clock will stop counting once you sent "DONE" to server, but server will validate if line info matches steps later.

 ## Spoiler
 Spoiler will be the second to connect to the server and send their name to the server.